glynawe/Vanilla/vanilla.md

     Empty = .

-The main purpose of the empy statement is to allow superfluous semicolons in a body, e.g. after the final statement.
+The main purpose of the empty statement is to allow superfluous semicolons in a body, e.g. after the final statement.

 # Expressions